Have you always heard how deadlifts are the king of exercises but have been scared to try them out of fear of getting injured?

 When performing them with resistance bands, this is negated.

-While you will still be using a suitable resistance, there isn’t the same force pulling you forward, so your spine is better protected.
+While you will still be using a suitable resistance through each set of deadlifts, there isn’t the same force pulling you forward, so your spine is better protected.

 Additionally, the lack of any weights means there is nothing to drop on yourself, should your grip fail.
 This protects you from a number of potentially nasty lower-body injuries.